Conversations with Michael Eisner

 Conversations with Michael Eisner was a one-hour talk show that ran monthly from March 2006 to April 2009 on CNBC.

-The show was hosted by former Walt Disney Company Chairman and CEO Michael Eisner, who interviewed industry leaders and entertainers.
-The guests for the first show were businesswoman and television personality Martha Stewart, creative designer and technologist Bran Ferren and British-American businessman and studio head Howard Stringer.
+The show was hosted by former Walt Disney Company chairman and CEO Michael Eisner, who interviewed industry leaders and entertainers.
+The guests for the first show were businesswoman and television personality Martha Stewart, creative designer and technologist Bran Ferren, and British-American businessman and studio head Howard Stringer.

-In December 2008, it was announced that the show would be cancelled and this took effect in April 2009.
+In December 2008, the show's cancellation was announced, with the final show airing in April 2009.